Research and Development for Modeling the Perceived Value of Energy Consumers - NB-001

 - Check your eligibility and find more information about open projects.

 - Complete this webform.
 You will be asked to upload your CV.
 Remember to indicate the title of the project(s) you are interested in and obtain your professor’s approval to proceed!

-- If interested in this position, please get the approval from your supervisor and forward your CV to Bahareh Atoufi at batoufi(at)mitacs.ca
+- If interested in this position, please get the approval from your supervisor and forward your CV to Niraj Shukla at nshukla(a)mitacs.ca